When I heard about growing seedless Watermelon from seeds, I could not comprehend what it meant.

 Here are some basic care requirements for your new seedless Watermelon seedings.

-Seedless Watermelon is a result of a complicated crossbred process between two different Watermelons.
+Seedless Watermelon results from a complicated crossbred process between two different Watermelons, which has even more difficult growing requirements.

 Happy Gardening!